-Writing the book I found maps to be invaluable in understanding both the broad sweep of the war as well as how, and why, individual battles developed as they did.
+Writing the book I found maps were invaluable in understanding both the broad sweep of the war as well as how, and why, individual battles developed as they did.
 I expect the same will be true for readers.

-The following five maps (two of which are bonus material available only on the website) come from Malcolm’s hand, beginning with the Western Front, as it was in late 1917.
+The following five maps (three of which are included in the book, the other two only on the website) come from Malcolm’s hand, beginning with the Western Front, as it was in late 1917.

 SPOILER WARNING: the maps give away some of the story of the book, so it’s probably best to consult them afterwards or, at the very least, whilst reading.